sharanya-shetty-6874/sharanya-shetty-6874/README.md

 ## 🎨 Fun Facts

-- I can discuss movie theories for hours.
+- I can discuss movie theories for hours❤️🔥
-- My music playlist changes every week.
+- My music playlist changes every week✨
-- Half my saved posts are AI related, the other half are movie recommendations.
+- Half my saved posts are AI related, the other half are movie recommendations😎.

 ---